 &lt;sup>57 Supra note 54.
-The ROK government currently asserts its territorial rights based on the reasoning that Takeshima is a satellite island that is an extension of Ulleungdo, but this letter indicates that there was no such recognition.
-Prior to this, a letter from S.W.
-Boggs of the Department of State's Geographical Office to Robert A. Fearey dated July 16, 1951, stated "If it is decided to give them [the Liancourt Rocks/Takeshima] to Korea, it would be necessary only to add 'and Liancourt Rocks' at the end of Art.
+The ROK government currently asserts its territorial rights based on the reasoning that Takeshima is an island belonging to Ulleungdo, but this written opinion indicates that in fact there was no such recognition.
+Prior to this, moreover, the letter from Mr. Boggs of the Department of State's Geographical Office to Robert A. Fearey dated July 16, 1951, stated "If it is decided to give them [the Liancourt Rocks/Takeshima] to Korea, it would be necessary only to add 'and Liancourt Rocks' at the end of Art.
 2, par. (a)."
-This again makes it clear that Takeshima was treated as Japanese territory in the peace treaty (NARA [RG59], Department of State, Decimal File 1950-54, 694.001/7-1351; in English), and the preamble to the Treaty on Basic Relations between Japan and the Republic of Korea signed in 1965 also invokes the peace treaty provisions.
+This again makes it clear that Takeshima was designated as Japanese territory in the peace treaty (NARA [RG59], Department of State, Decimal File 1950-54, 694.001/7-1351; in English), and the preamble to the Treaty on Basic Relations between Japan and the Republic of Korea signed in 1965 also invokes the peace treaty provisions.